Our Commitment to Privacy

 Tel: 604 654-1196

 Fax: 604 654-7238

 We will ask you for specific details such as branch and account number and we will respond to your request promptly.
-Please note that we may not be able to provide information about you from our records if it contains references to other persons, is subject to legal privilege, contains information proprietary to Raymond James, is too costly to retrieve, or cannot be disclosed for other legal reasons.
+Please note that we may not be able to provide information about you from our records if it contains references to other persons, is subject to legal privilege, contains information proprietary to Raymond James, or cannot be disclosed for other legal reasons.
 Also, we do not maintain disclosure records for regular or routine actions.